Slaughterhouse-Five

-Slaughterhouse-Five, or, The Children's Crusade: A Duty-Dance with Death is a 1969 semi-autobiographic science fiction-infused anti-war novel by Kurt Vonnegut.
+Slaughterhouse-Five, or, The Children's Crusade: A Duty-Dance with Death is a 1969 semi-autobiographic science fiction–infused anti-war novel by Kurt Vonnegut.
 It follows the life experiences of Billy Pilgrim, from his early years, to his time as an American soldier and chaplain's assistant during World War II, to the post-war years.
 Throughout the novel, Billy frequently travels back and forth through time.
 The protagonist deals with a temporal crisis as a result of his post-war psychological trauma.
 The text centers on Billy's capture by the German Army and his survival of the Allied firebombing of Dresden as a prisoner of war, an experience that Vonnegut endured as an American serviceman.
 The work has been called an example of "unmatched moral clarity" and "one of the most enduring anti-war novels of all time".

+The book has been translated into at least 11 other languages, including German (twice), Italian (twice), French, Polish, Portuguese, Bulgarian, and Chinese.

 Plot

 The novel's first chapter begins with "All this happened, more or less"; this introduction implies that an unreliable narrator tells the story.
 Vonnegut utilizes a non-linear, non-chronological description of events to reflect Billy Pilgrim's psychological state.
 Events become clear through flashbacks and descriptions of time travel experiences.
 In the first chapter, the narrator describes his writing of the book, his experiences as a University of Chicago anthropology student and a Chicago City News Bureau correspondent, his research on the Children's Crusade and the history of Dresden, and his visit to Cold War–era Europe with his wartime friend Bernard V. O'Hare.
 In the second chapter, Vonnegut introduces Billy Pilgrim, an American man from the fictional town of Ilium, New York.
 Billy believes that an extraterrestrial species from the planet Tralfamadore held him captive in an alien zoo and that he has experienced time travel.

 As a chaplain's assistant in the United States Army during World War II, Billy is an ill-trained, disoriented and fatalistic American soldier who discovers that he does not like war and refuses to fight.
 He is transferred from a base in South Carolina to the front line in Luxembourg during the Battle of the Bulge.
 He narrowly escapes death as the result of a string of events.
 He also meets Roland Weary, a patriot, warmonger, and sadistic bully who derides Billy's cowardice.
 The two of them are captured in 1944 by the Germans, who confiscate all of Weary's belongings and force him to wear wooden clogs that cut painfully into his feet; the resulting wounds become gangrenous, which eventually kills him.
 While Weary is dying in a rail car full of prisoners, he convinces a fellow soldier, Paul Lazzaro, that Billy is to blame for his death.
 Lazzaro vows to avenge Weary's death by killing Billy, because revenge is "the sweetest thing in life."